davidchesnut/sp-general-docs/docs/how-to-programmatically-add-an-excel-web-access-web-part-to-a-page.md

 ---
-title: How to: Programmatically Add an Excel Web Access Web Part to a Page
+title: How to Programmatically Add an Excel Web Access Web Part to a Page
 keywords: how to,howdoi,howto,webpart
 f1_keywords:
 - how to,howdoi,howto,webpart